Glazelf/Fake-Discord-Login/README.md

 # Fake-Discord-Login
 An educational extract of the Discord login page, edited slightly to warn people of phishing.
-This repository is a commission for a webinar.
+This repository is a commission for an educational webinar.
 Input sent through the "login form" is sent to a Google Sheet.
 This Google Sheet is private to avoid trolling.

 It also has taught me a lot about data storage and usage on a static webpage as well as how bad Google App Script error messages are.